ss3sim/ss3sim/README.md

 ss3sim functions are divided into three types:

 1.  `change` and `sample` functions that manipulate SS3 configuration files.
-These manipulations generate an underlying "truth" (operating models) and control our assessment of those models (estimation models).
+These manipulations generate an underlying "truth" (OMs) and control our assessment of those models (EMs).

 2.  `run` functions that conduct simulations.
 These functions generate a folder structure, call manipulation functions, run SS3 as needed, and save the output.